 Transfer of credits

-If you have already participated in degree-level education, you may be able to transfer some of your credits towards the BA (Hons) Global Management with pathways.
-Any applicant being considered for Advanced Prior Learning (APL) will be required to have qualifications from another university that are equivalent to the required modules and credits on the BA (Hons) Global Management with pathways.
+If you have already participated in degree-level education, you may be able to transfer some of your credits towards the BA (Hons) Global Management (Leadership & Management).
+Any applicant being considered for Advanced Prior Learning (APL) will be required to have qualifications from another university that are equivalent to the required modules and credits on the BA (Hons) Global Management (Leadership & Management).